syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-child-controls.md

 ---
 layout: post
-title: Configuring Child control | FlowLayout Control for Windows Forms | Syncfusion
+title: Configuring Child | FlowLayout Control for Windows Forms | Syncfusion
 description: This section explains about the configuring of FlowLayout with child controls
 platform: windowsforms
 control: FlowLayout